 The employees supporting the Company's operations are concurrently employed by Antero Resources and the Company.
-Direct operating expense includes costs charged to the Company of \$6 million and \$7 million during the years ended December 31, 2019 and 2020, respectively.
+Direct operating expense includes costs charged to the Company of \$6 million, \$7 million and \$9 million during the years ended December 31, 2019, 2020 and 2021, respectively.
 These costs were for services provided by employees associated with the operation of the Company's gathering lines, compressor stations and water handling assets.
-There were no such charges to AMGP during the year ended December 31, 2018.
-For the years ended December 31, 2018, 2019 and 2020, general and administrative expenses charged to the Company by Antero Resources were \$0.5 million, \$33 million and \$25 million, respectively.
+For the years ended December 31, 2019, 2020 and 2021, general and administrative expenses charged to the Company by Antero Resources were \$33 million, \$25 million and \$32 million, respectively.
 These costs relate to: (i) various business services, including payroll processing, accounts payable processing and facilities management, (ii) various corporate services, including legal, accounting, treasury, information technology and human resources and (iii) compensation, including certain equity-based compensation.
 These expenses are charged to the Company based on (i) the nature of the expenses and are apportioned based on a combination of the Company's proportionate share of gross property and equipment, capital expenditures and labor costs, as applicable, and (ii) an annual management service fee.
 The Company reimburses Antero Resources directly for all general and administrative costs charged to it.
-See Note 12-Equity-Based Compensation.
+See Note 12-Equity-Based Compensation and Cash Awards.